Optimal Adjustment Sets for Nonparametric Estimation of Weighted Controlled Direct Effect: Introduction

-However, these approaches remain centered on ATE and overlook key challenges posed by the $\WCDE$.
-In particular, the mediator’s dual role as a collider and effect modifier introduces unique obstacles to both identifiability and efficiency.
-While standard $\mathrm{CDE}$-based criteria \citep{vanderweele2011controlled} do not guarantee identifiability of $\WCDE$, ATE-oriented strategies treat mediators as forbidden variables \citep{henckel2022graphical,rotnitzky2020efficient}, precluding their integration as required by $\WCDE$.
-To our knowledge, no prior work has offered a complete characterization of valid adjustment sets or efficiency theory specifically tailored to $\WCDE$.
-We address this gap by developing new graphical criteria and asymptotic efficiency results that directly incorporate the mediator-weighted structure of $\WCDE$.
+However, existing approaches remain centered on ATE and overlook key challenges posed by the WCDE.
+The mediator’s dual role as a collider and effect modifier introduces unique obstacles to both identifiability and efficiency.
+While standard CDE-based criteria \citep{VanderWeeleVansteelandt2009} do not guarantee identifiability of WCDE, ATE-oriented strategies treat mediators as forbidden variables \citep{henckel2022graphical,rotnitzky2020efficient}, precluding their integration as required by WCDE.
+We fill this gap by deriving graphical criteria and asymptotic efficiency results tailored to the mediator-weighted structure of the WCDE.